Chiropractic Economics – Issue #13 “Top Tech”

 Parker University Announces Partnership with Toltech to Enhance Anatomy Comprehension and Interpretation

-Earlier in 2021, Parker University also proudly announced its continued partnership with Toltech, an initiative that continues to establish the university as a recognized leader in educational technology.
+Parker University is proud of its continued partnership with Toltech, an initiative that continues to establish the university as a recognized leader in educational technology.
 Toltech is a medical education company that develops and sells interactive software to help provide a virtual learning environment combining state-of-the-art interactive technology with real anatomy from the National Library of Medicine’s Visible Human Project®, as well as higher resolution images.
 Toltech collaborates with professional medical societies, educators, and practicing professionals to create and test next-generation tools to educate and train a wide range of healthcare professionals and students.

 This Toltech partnership aims to enhance anatomy comprehension and interpretation through an immersive virtual learning environment that increases student engagement and improves learning outcomes.